 Light, loose fitting cotton clothing is recommended.
 At church, women are asked to wear dresses or skirts that cover their knees and shoulders; men are asked to wear slacks and a button up shirt, short sleeves are fine.
-Study shoes and water tolerant, thick soled sandals are recommended.
+Sturdy shoes and water tolerant, thick soled sandals are recommended.
 Women are asked to refrain from spaghetti strap tops and short shorts; men are expected to wear shirts.
 You can relax as you wish at the guesthouse.

 Beach wear should also be modest, no bikinis please, one piece or tankini-style bathing suits only.

 It is best to leave most of your jewelry at home.
 Be modest, wedding bands, a simple necklace and stud-type earrings.

 You may wish to pack your favorite snack food to have in Haiti.
 If you wear eyeglasses or contact lenses, you may want to consider packing spares.
 Hats and sunglasses are recommended.
 Work crews/construction teams are required to have work gloves and sturdy shoes.